 How to Make Chocolate Zucchini Donuts

 These chocolate frosted donuts are so easy to make.
+If you can make a traditional chocolate donut, you can make this one.
 The batter comes together in minutes, and using a ziplock bag makes it easy to fill the donut pan quickly!

 The extra chocolate on top of these soft fluffy donut gives them a slight crunch when you bite into them.